JoshuaFox/JoshuaFox.github.io/publications.md

 ---

+• "Vizier AI Vizier ", _Atlantis Summit_,  Google.

+> This seems to be the first-ever talk or article in English about  Vertex Vizier, a new way to optimize across slow and expensive iterations.

 • "Vizier for Black Box Optimization", _DevZone Day_ at Google Tel Aviv.

 > This seems to be the first-ever talk or article about  Vertex Vizier, a new way to optimize across slow and expensive iterations.